 The Pigna di Pasqua is meant to pay homage to the death and resurrection of Jesus Christ as the dough itself rises considerably during its preparation.
 Older generations used to say that the Pigna could only be served on Easter Sunday because, if served before, a snake– symbolizing the serpent-devil that caused Adam and Eve’s fall from the Garden of Eden– could be found inside.
 This was meant to scare off children who were craving the sweet dish as sweets were not as common as they are today.

 Today, the Avellinese Pigna di Pasqua is considered an advanced dish to make due to the fact that the dough needs a lot of attention.
 When I was making mine, I found that my dough needed a lot of kneading to get a proper consistency and I had to keep a close eye on it as it was raising.
 One of the “secrets” I learned through research before I even attempted to make a Pigna was that you’ve got to be sure that it gets to rise in a consistently warm place.
 I actually encountered a little bit of difficulty while letting mine rise because no matter where I placed it in my kitchen, it wasn’t warm enough.
 It wasn’t until I placed it in my warmed oven (turned off and cooling down from making my Pastiera!) that the dough finally began to rise the right way.
-Also, you need to watch out for which kind of liquor you add to the Pigna– I chose Limoncello as I love a lemony taste.
+Also, you need to watch out for which kind of liquor you add to the Pigna.
 Traditionally, the Pigna di Pasqua Avellinese is made with Strega (from nearby Benevento), but that can be hard to come by in the United States.
-It also works well with anise or rum.
+It also works well with anise or rum, as well as Sambuca.

 Overall, I was very satisfied with my first Pigna– it came out similar to a Panettone that we eat at Christmastime, but more like a sweet, citrusy bread.
 Also to be noted is that a Pigna done in the Avellinese style will have a slightly clean aftertaste, like a palate cleanse, as compared to its counterparts in the Lazio region (also called a Pigna there) and in other parts of Campania, where it is known as a Casatiello dolce.